 estimates, you can avoid being scammed by this method 80% of the time.

 Some "mechanics" will tell you that you need a part replaced, then bring you the part, but it is not actually the one from your car.
 This would be hard to catch them doing on many jobs, but one thing you can do is ask them to take you back to see your car and exactly where this part fits.
-Just the fact that you are paying attention and asking questions will make it much harder for them to take advantage.
+Just the fact that you are paying attention and asking such questions will make it much harder for them to take advantage for you.

 The next thing I could do is what "quick lube" type places are famous for.
-It is very easy to tell someone that they need a part changed or even one of their fluids changed and then charge you for this but never actually change the part or fluid.
+It is very easy to tell someone that they need a part changed or even one of their fluids changed and then charge you for this... but never actually replace the part or fluid.

-This scam is everywhere.
-For some reason people actually believe that if you buy this funny looking gizmo you will actually get better mpg.
-Not only is this a total scam it is made worse by all of the affiliates (people selling the product) who swear by it and paste their scam opinions all over the internet.
-Some of these people actually think this product works (placebo effect), but many of them are just there to make a buck off of unsuspecting customers.
+Not only is this a total scam, it is made worse by the affiliates (people selling the product for commissions) who swear by it and share their raving opinions all over the Internet.
+Some of these affiliates think this product actually works (due to its placebo effect), but many of them are just there to make a quick buck off of trusting readers.

-Don't waste your money on this or any other seemingly magic mpg booster.
+In short, don't waste your money on this or any other seemingly magical mpg booster.